ghoulsblade/love-pd-audio/README.md

 BUGS and ISSUES
 ---------------
-* stops when update is not called quickly enough, maybe need to start play again ?
+* chops and cLuaAudioStream::resumePlayback printed when update is not called quickly enough